hax0kartik/LFX-WasmEdge-Pretest/README.md

 cd simple-cpp
 ```

-Now we can build the example by
+Now we can build the example by running
 ```bash
 emcc src/*.cpp -o wasinn.wasm -s ERROR_ON_UNDEFINED_SYMBOLS=0 -std=c++23
 ```